 I scrambled in the mist from my parking lot to the third tallest building in Atlanta, and headed for the top floor.
 As I was greeted by the recruiter, I had condensation or perspiration — I’m not sure which — trickling down my temple.
 She led me back to an area with two sofas already accommodating three other interviewees.
 That caught me off guard slightly.
 For some reason I figured I’d be alone since it was the end of recruiting season.
-Seating myself, I realized I hadn’t really had a chance to contemplate what to expect.
-I waited there in the morgue.
+Seating myself, I realized I hadn’t really had a chance to contemplate what to expect during the interview.

 I found Mandy to be warm, personable, and helpful.
 She put me at ease in what I realized was a completely unknown environment.
 She asked me several “interview-type” questions, but her tone was always helpful and inquisitive.

 Back on the couch we waited, and one by one, my “friends” were whisked away.
 Again, I was the last one on the couch and really beginning to believe that I was an afterthought, at best.
-Maybe, looking back, I should have been flattered, but at the time and under the circumstances, I tried hard to be amused, primarily to keep at bay the doubt that kept creeping in.
+Maybe, looking back, I should have been flattered, but at the time and under the circumstances, I tried hard to be amused, primarily to keep the doubt at bay.
 When my final inquisitor — I’ll call him Ken — finally arrived, I heard the hammer hit the nail.

 Nothing Ken did or said put me at ease or made me feel like the interview was anything other than adversarial.
 I also knew that the moment I became confrontational, I would lose.
 He started out with a series of questions that were harmless enough, but sent me scrounging.